Eckohaus/Angular_Momentum_Reaction_Engine/Unit Functions.md

 * Infinties

-The aim here is simplicity when in calculation, and a more precision in forecast.
+The aim here is simplicity when in calculation, and precision in forecast.
 So whether your { UNIT_OF_ENERGY } be a ;

 * Product